 - Albumin in Cirrhosis, liver disease, Alzheimer’s Disease, Malaria and Sepsis,

 - Alpha-1 antitrypsin in lung Graft-vs-Host Disease (GVHD), Lung injuries, and

 - Fibrinogen in aortic aneurysm surgery with acquired fibrinogen deficiency,

 - C1 INH for antibody-mediated rejection in organ transplantation

 In addition to new proteins and indications, the plasma industry continues to investigate new formulations for plasma-based products.
 For example, the original intramuscular formulation of immune globulins was not able to provide the volume necessary for optimal dosing in disease treatment.
 The development of intravenous (IVIG) formulations at 5%, then 10% concentration allowed for larger quantities of immune globulin to be infused, expanding the scope of diseases which could be successfully be treated with the product.
 More recently, subcutaneous (SCIG) preparations have gained market acceptance.
-First, for low dose applications, and recently to additional diseases with higher dosage such as CIDP.
+First, for low dose applications, and then to additional diseases with higher dosage such as CIDP.
 A subcutaneous version C1-INH was approved in 2017, after decades of an intravenous version on the market.
 Smaller reconstitution vial sizes have made it possible to administer coagulation factors to small infants, avoiding the need for ports, and efforts are made to find ways to administer these products through different routes, such as subcutaneously.
-New formulations are in development for other plasma-derived products, such as inhaled A1PI, which may increase their usefulness and/or decrease dosing and thus costs.
+New formulations are in development for other plasma-derived products, such as inhaled AAT, which may increase their usefulness and/or decrease dosing and thus costs.

 Competition from new Technologies